Taxation of international executives

 A non-resident individual, other than a director, exercising an employment in Singapore for not more than 60 days in a calendar year is exempt from tax on income arising from that short-term employment.
 If possible, it may be beneficial to structure short-term assignment such that the 60-day exemption applies.

-Singapore currently has tax treaties with several countries that may provide exemption for dependent services for short-term employment, subject to conditions.
+Singapore currently has tax treaties with several countries/jurisdictions that may provide exemption for dependent services for short-term employment, subject to conditions.

 Are there special payroll considerations for short-term assignments?